Consider dropping custom keyserver settings on Stretch

 - Enigmail: fails.
 Talk about 'configuration error' when trying to refresh the public keyring, otherwise complains it can't find the key when trying to fetch one from the keyservers.

-#6 Updated by intrigeri about 3 years ago
+#6 Updated by intrigeri over 3 years ago

 - % Done changed from 60 to 10